 For text, make sure it is relatively large and easy to read, but not overpowering.
 Choose a font that works well with your color scheme and environment.
 Use text sparingly, as you don’t want to overwhelm your user with too much text or hurt their eyes with light text on a light background.

 The Goal of Augmented Reality UX Design

 Ultimately, you’re trying to create an AR app with a minimal, yet rich enough design that enhances the user experience without detracting from it.
 Colors, lighting, shadows and text are all factors to consider once you’ve developed functionalities for the appropriate environment.
 Your goal should be to improve the lives of your users, whether by providing entertainment or making their jobs easier, in a smooth and intuitive fashion.

 If you’re interested in developing an augmented reality mobile app, you will need a developer that specializes in this cutting-edge technology.
-That’s precisely what you’ll find with SevenTablets, as we specialize in augmented reality and other emerging technologies, including virtual reality, artificial intelligence, blockchain and natural language processing.
+That’s precisely what you’ll find with SevenTablets, as we specialize in augmented reality app design and development, along with other emerging technologies, including virtual reality, artificial intelligence, blockchain and natural language processing.